Basketball Defense - Match-Up Press Defense

 "88"

 In summary, this match-up press system is complicated and requires a lot of practice time.
-To use this system, you must be fully committed to being a pressing team, most of the game and most of the season.
+You must be fully committed to being a pressing team, most of the game and most of the season.
 Like any press, there are risks and rewards.
 When run aggressively with energy, you are on the attack and setting the game tempo.
 Coaches must learn how to make press adjustments during the course of the game, depending on the opponent's press offense.
 For example, sometimes changing from "80" to "61" can have a big effect.